mozilla/protocol/components/main-with-sidebar/readme.md

-A block with a main column and one sidebar on either the left or right.
+A block with a main column and one sidebar on either the left or right (this example uses `mzp-l-sidebar-left`).
 A single page should only have one main section and one sidebar.

 The columns will stack in small viewports, form a 1/3-2/3 split in medium sized viewports, and a 1/4-3/4 split in wider viewports (limiting the width of the sidebar).

 This layout template only sets up the basic columns.
 The main content column is quite wide in large viewports and can result in uncomfortably long lines of text.
 You may want to use other nested elements to limit line lengths.

+### Tips

 - Layout class `mzp-l-sidebar-left` or `mzp-l-sidebar-right` is required.